 - The Norfolk County Council Environmental Policy, alongside national and international policies and agreements, means that we have a responsibility to meet targets to reach carbon neutrality. - As transport is a major contributor to climate change these targets can only be met through intervention on the highway network, such as encouraging electric vehicles, and sustainable and active transport options. - People now have a greater understanding of environmental issues and expect us to take action on climate change. - If we did not follow the policy, it would mean that we would not make changes that would help us meet carbon targets and we would see a decrease in quality of life for future generations. - We have adopted an Electric Vehicle strategy, which provides a framework for encouraging the uptake of these types of vehicle and provide guidance on changes to infrastructure to meet these needs. - As part of the work on development of this plan we also commissioned work to understand the impact that measures will have on carbon reduction.
-LTP4 Implementation Plan develops this work, taking account of the statement in government's decarbonising transport plan that LTPs will need to set out how local areas will deliver "ambitious quantifiable carbon reductions in transport, taking into account the differing transport requirements of different areas."
+LTP4 Implementation Plan develops this work, including government's decarbonising transport plan, setting out how the council will take account of any future guidance on the matter.